Integrating Commodity Manufacturing and Retail

 - Conducted market research among consumers

-- Phased, stepwise diversification of the company’s channel portfolio to broad ranging presence in virtually every channel by 2002.
+- Phased, stepwise diversification of the company’s channel portfolio to broad ranging presence in virtually every channel.

 - Sell to buying groups in specific ways